 2. Q: How can I add a new model, setup, and coupling strategy to the esm_master tool?

-A: Add your configuration in the file configs/esm_master/setups2models.yaml
+A: Add your configuration in the file configs/esm_master/setups2models.yaml or something on the following lines:

 17.4 Frequent Errors

 1. Q: When I try to install ESM-Tools or use esm_versions I get the following error: